moorepants/moorepants.info/content/blog/introducing-resonance.rst

 1. Two exams and a project was simply too much work.
-2. We gave a midterm that required live coding to solve the problems that did not effectively assess what the students had learned.
+2. We gave a midterm that required live coding to solve the problems that did not effectively assess what the students had learned, due to student getting caught on programming issues more than anticipated.

 Next year, I will likely remove the midterm and break the project into two phases.
+The projects proved to be a much more effective method for students to demonstrate what they had learned.

 SciPy BoF
 ---------